EricaRae87/aloha/README.rst

 {% aloha %}
 ===========

-The alpha tag generates a random greeting, renders it, and updates the context with additional variables containing further details of the greeting language.
+The aloha tag generates a random greeting, renders it, and updates the context with additional variables containing further details of the greeting language.